 In cold weather, water can freeze and crack the engine, radiator, heater core and other parts.
-So use the recommended coolant.
+Use the recommended coolant and the proper coolant mixture.

 You can be burned if you spill coolant on hot engine parts.
 Coolant contains ethylene glycol and it will burn if the engine parts are hot enough.
 Don't spill coolant on a hot engine.